Transfer, Copy and Conversion of 9.5 mm Cine Film to DVD and MOV Digital Files for editing.

 Please note that running times are approximate as they depend on the frame rate

 All cine film that comes into our studios is assessed for damage and cleanliness, FREE OF CHARGE.
 Typically, films may need resplicing and a puff of compressed air to remove dust and hairs.
 In our experience, no serious cleaning is usually neccessary.
+However, to get the very best out of your 9.5 cine filn consider using our cleaning service - budget allowing.

 On occasion, cine film comes in smelling of vinegar - Vinegar Syndrome, or may be badly affected with mould and mildew.
 If this happens, we will contact you to discuss the options.